The Sandlot

-The Sandlot (released in some countries as The Sandlot Kids) is a 1993 American coming-of-age sports comedy film co-written, directed, and narrated by David Mickey Evans.
+The Sandlot (released in some countries as The Sandlot Kids) is a 1993 American coming-of-age sports comedy film written by David Mickey Evans and Robert Gunter.
+Evans also directed the film and served as a narrator.
 It tells the story of a group of young baseball players during the summer of 1962.
 It stars Tom Guiry, Mike Vitar, Karen Allen, Denis Leary, and James Earl Jones.
-The movie is set in the San Fernando Valley in Los Angeles, CA and the filming locations were in Midvale, Salt Lake City, and Ogden, Utah.
-It grossed $34 million worldwide and has since become a cult film.
+The film is set in the San Fernando Valley in Los Angeles, California and the filming locations were in Midvale, Salt Lake City, and Ogden, Utah.

+The film was released on April 7, 1993, by 20th Century Fox.
+It grossed over $34 million worldwide and has since become a cult film.
+It was followed by two direct-to-video sequels The Sandlot 2 (2005) and The Sandlot: Heading Home (2007).